All Episodes

 Hi, welcome back, folks.

-Couple little uh funny stories here.
+A couple of little funny stories here.

-We'll move back to the phones uh out of Singapore.
+We'll move back to the phones.

 More than 50 toilet cleaners are going to be promoted to restroom specialists upon completing the three-day pilot course taught by Japanese experts in the latest toilet technology.

-Um aims to boost the image and the wages of professional toilet cleaners by training them to do more on the job.
+The program aims to boost the image and the wages of professional toilet cleaners by training them to do more on the job.

 I'm only halfway through the story.

-The uh plan is to expand the pilot course to a 64-hour course from the original three-hour course, after which trainees will be certified as restroom specialists.
+The plan is to expand the pilot course to a 64-hour course from the original three-hour course, after which trainees will be certified as restroom specialists.

-Cleaners, uh toilet cleaners have uh low morale, and uh wonder why.
+Cleaners, toilet cleaners have low morale.

 And they've got low skills, the paper quoted Jack Sim, the World Toilet College's founder.